hbctraining/variant_analysis/lessons/automation_of_variant_calling.md

 SAM_FILE=$3
 ```

-Now our `bwa` submission script should look like:
+Now, these variables will accept positional parameters that we can feed it from the wrapper script.
+Our `bwa` submission script should look like:

 ```
 #!/bin/bash